NeilSinclair/prompt_workshop/ms_copilot/ms_copilot3.md

 **User message:**

-Our R&D team has just developed a new battery that lasts 24 hours and charges in 5 minutes.
-Can you help me to come up with a press release for this?
+We are working on a data platform for sharing sensor data from cars.
+Please can you come up with a set of questions I should ask interviewees for understand product requirements.

 ---------